suthiwat-y/ps4-wheels-controller/README.md

 This is an arduino module used to control a specific mobile robot which is currently under development using a PS4 controller.

-`ps4-wheels-controller.ino` uses the Arduino mega pin setup documented below.
+`ps4-wheels-controller.ino` is used with Arduino Mega 2560.
+The pin setup is documented below.

 |    Wheel    | Spin | Break | Reverse | Hall |
 |:-----------:|:----:|:-----:|:-------:|:----:|